hpcleuven/VscDocumentation/source/globus/python_sdk.rst

 Before creating your own scripts or tools on top of Globus, you first need to register them.

-To do so, go to the `developers page <https://developers.globus.org/>`_ and click on 'Register your app with Globus'.
+To do so, go to `developers.globus.org`_ and click on 'Register your app with Globus'.

 First, you register your project, or select an existing one.
 A project is a collection of clients with a shared list of administrators.
 Projects let you share the administrative burden of a collection of apps.